Year 5 reading list for children aged 9-10

 Wolf Brother by Michelle Paver

 In a dark world set many millennia ago, 12-year-old Torak must take a dangerous journey to the mountain of Wolf Spirit and save the world from a dangerous demon.
-An ideal group reading book for greater depth year 5 pupils.
+An ideal group reading book for greater depth year 5 children.

 Fantasy